Half-yearly Financial Report

-As required by the UK Listing Authority's Disclosure Guidance and Transparency Rule 4.2, Kings Arms Yard VCT PLC today makes public its information relating to the Half-yearly Financial Report (which is unaudited) for the six months to 30 June 2021.
-This announcement was approved by the Board of Directors on 17 September 2021.
+As required by the UK Listing Authority's Disclosure Guidance and Transparency Rule 4.2, Albion Technology & General VCT PLC today makes public its information relating to the Half-yearly Financial Report (which is unaudited) for the six months to 30 June 2021.
+This announcement was approved by the Board of Directors on 20 September 2021.

-The full Half-yearly Financial Report (which is unaudited) for the period to 30 June 2021, will shortly be sent to shareholders and will be available on the Albion Capital Group LLP website by clicking www.albion.capital/funds/KAY/30Jun2021.pdf.
+The full Half-yearly Financial Report (which is unaudited) for the period to 30 June 2021, will shortly be sent to shareholders.
+Copies of the full Half-yearly Financial Report will be shown via the Albion Capital Group LLP website by clicking www.albion.capital/funds/AATG/30Jun21.pdf.

 Investment policy

-Kings Arms Yard VCT PLC is a Venture Capital Trust and the investment policy is intended to produce a regular and predictable dividend stream with an appreciation in capital value.
+The Company will invest in a broad portfolio of unquoted growth and technology businesses.
+Allocation of assets will be determined by the investment opportunities which become available, but efforts will be made to ensure that the portfolio is diversified in terms of sectors and stages of maturity of portfolio companies.

-The Company will invest in a broad portfolio of higher growth businesses across a variety of sectors of the UK economy including higher risk technology companies.
-Allocation of assets will be determined by the investment opportunities which become available but efforts will be made to ensure that the portfolio is diversified both in terms of sector and stage of maturity of company.
+Application of the investment policy is designed to ensure that the Company continues to qualify and is approved as a VCT by HM Revenue and Customs (“VCT regulations”).
+The maximum amount invested in any one company is limited to any HMRC annual investment limits.
+It is intended that normally at least 80 per cent. of the Company's funds will be invested in VCT qualifying investments.
+The VCT regulations also have an impact on the type of investments and qualifying sectors in which the Company can make an investment.

-Funds held pending investment or for liquidity purposes are held as cash on deposit or similar instruments with banks or other financial institutions with high credit ratings assigned by international credit rating agencies.
+Funds held either prior to investing in VCT qualifying assets or for liquidity purposes will be held as cash on deposit, invested in floating rate notes or similar instruments with banks or other financial institutions with high credit ratings or invested in liquid open-ended equity funds providing income and capital equity exposure (where it is considered economic to do so).
+Investment in such open-ended equity funds will not exceed 7.5 per cent. of the Company’s assets at the time of investment.

 Risk diversification and maximum exposures

-Risk is spread by investing in a number of different businesses within venture capital trust qualifying industry sectors using a mixture of securities.
-The maximum amount which the Company will invest in a single portfolio company is 15 per cent. of the Company’s assets at cost, thus ensuring a spread of investment risk.
-The value of an individual investment may increase over time as a result of trading progress and it is possible that it may grow in value to a point where it represents a significantly higher proportion of total assets prior to a realisation opportunity being available.
+Risk is spread by investing in a number of different businesses within VCT qualifying industry sectors using a mixture of securities.
+The maximum the Company will invest in a single company is 15 per cent. of the Company’s assets at cost at the time of investment.
+The value of an individual investment is expected to increase over time as a result of trading progress and a continuous assessment is made of investments' suitability for sale.
+It is possible that individual holdings may grow in value to a point where they represent a significantly higher proportion of total assets prior to a realisation opportunity being available.

-The Company’s maximum exposure in relation to gearing is restricted to the amount equal to its adjusted capital and reserves.
+The Company’s maximum exposure in relation to gearing is restricted to 10 per cent. of the adjusted share capital and reserves.
+The Directors do not have any intention of utilising long-term gearing.

 Financial calendar